mdeely/albert-marketing-pages-jekyll/_landing_pages/k-12-advanced-placement.md

 - component_name: hero
   supertitle: K-12 Advanced Placement®
   title: The best AP® test prep in the world
-  description: Albert the established industry leader in Advanced Placement.
+  description: Albert is the established industry leader in Advanced Placement.
 With
     the largest library of standards-aligned and fully-explained questions in the world, students who use Albert will be thoroughly prepared for their exams.
   cta_label: Get started